 - a.
 The lessee will ensure that secondary containment is provided for the storage of fuel or hazardous substances and sized as appropriate to container type and according to governing regulatory requirements in 18 AAC 75 and 40 CFR 112.
 Containers with an aggregate storage capacity of greater than 55 gallons that contain fuel or hazardous substances will not be stored within 100 feet of a water body or within 1,500 feet of a current surface drinking water source. - b.
-During equipment storage or maintenance, the site must be protected from leaking or dripping fuel and hazardous substances by the placement of drip pans or other surface liners designed to catch and hold fluids under the equipment, or by creating an area for storage or maintenance using an impermeable liner or other suitable containment mechanism. - c.
-During fuel or hazardous substance transfer, secondary containment or a surface liner must be placed under all container or vehicle fuel tank inlet and outlet points, hose connections, and hose ends.
-Appropriate spill response equipment, sufficient to respond to a spill of up to five gallons, must be on hand during any transfer or handling of fuel or hazardous substances.

-- d.
-Vehicle refueling will not occur within the annual floodplain, except as addressed and approved in the plan of operations.
+During equipment storage or maintenance, the lessee will ensure that the site is protected from leaking or dripping fuel and hazardous substances by the placement of drip pans or other surface liners designed to catch and hold fluids under the equipment, or by creating an area for storage or maintenance using an impermeable liner or other suitable containment mechanism. - c.
+During fuel or hazardous substance transfer, the lessee will ensure that a secondary containment or a surface liner is placed under all container or vehicle fuel tank inlet and outlet points, hose connections, and hose ends.
+Appropriate spill response equipment, sufficient to respond to a spill of up to five gallons, must be on hand during any transfer or handling of fuel or hazardous substances. - d.
+The lessee will ensure that vehicle refueling will not occur within the annual floodplain, except as addressed and approved in the plan of operations.
 This measure does not apply to water-borne vessels. - e.
-All independent fuel and hazardous substance containers must be marked with the contents and the lessee's or contractor's name using paint or a permanent label. - f.
-A fresh water aquifer monitoring well, and quarterly water quality monitoring, is required down gradient of a permanent storage facility, unless alternative acceptable technology is approved by ADEC. - g.
-Waste from operations must be reduced, reused, or recycled to the maximum extent practicable.
+The lessee will ensure that all independent fuel and hazardous substance containers are permanently marked with the contents and the lessee's or contractor's name. - f.
+The lessee will ensure that a fresh water aquifer monitoring well and quarterly water quality monitoring, is in place down gradient of a permanent storage facility, unless alternative acceptable technology is approved by ADEC. - g.
+The lessee will ensure that waste from operations is reduced, reused, or recycled to the maximum extent practicable.
 Garbage and domestic combustibles must be incinerated whenever possible or disposed of at an approved site in accordance with 18 AAC 60. - h.
 Proper disposal of garbage and putrescible waste is essential to minimize attraction of wildlife.
 The lessee must use the most appropriate and efficient method to achieve this goal.
 The primary method of garbage and putrescible waste is prompt, on-site incineration in compliance with State of Alaska air quality regulations.
 The secondary method of disposal is on-site frozen storage in animal-proof containers with backhaul to an approved waste disposal facility.
 The tertiary method of disposal is on-site non-frozen storage in animal proof containers with backhaul to an approved waste disposal facility.
-Daily backhauling of non-frozen waste is required unless safety considerations prevent it. - i.
+Daily backhauling of non-frozen waste is required unless safety considerations prevent it.

+- i.
 New solid waste disposal sites, other than for drilling waste, will not be approved or located on state property for exploration. - j.
 The preferred method for disposal of muds and cuttings from oil and gas activities is by underground injection.
-Drilling mud and cuttings will not be discharged into lakes, streams, rivers, or wetlands.
+The lessee will ensure that drilling mud and cuttings will not be discharged into lakes, streams, rivers, or wetlands.
 On-pad temporary cuttings storage may be allowed as necessary to facilitate annular injection and backhaul operations.
-Injection of non-hazardous oilfield wastes is regulated by Alaska Oil and Gas Conservation Commission through its Underground Injection Control Program for oil and gas wells.